kevinsullivan/cs2120f22/README.md

+# Boot

 Copyright 2021 Rector and Visitors of the University of Virginia.
-Author: Kevin Sullivan, UVA CS Department, sullivan@virginia.edu.
+Author: Kevin Sullivan, UVA CS Department, sullivan@virginia.edu

-# Boot
+This document provides our method for cloning a suitable git repo into a local Docker volume for remote development in our LeanVM containerized development environment.

-- You must use Windows or MacOS
+Precondition: your physical host computer use Windows or MacOS (*).

+Postcondition: you will be editing a new containerized clone of your repo though a nicely configured VSCode IDE.

 - Update your operating system
   - case OS
     - Windows: Update to Windows Education